Selection coefficient

+The selection coefficient is typically calculated using fitness values.
+The fitness ($W$) of a genotype is a measure of its reproductive success, often expressed as a fraction of the maximum reproductive success in the population.
+The formula to calculate the selection coefficient $s$ for a genotype is: $s = 1 - W$, where $W$ is the relative fitness of the genotype, ranging between 0 and 1.

+Suppose we have two genotypes, $AA$ and $Aa$, with relative fitness values of 1 (most fit, standard reference) and 0.8, the selection coefficient ($s$) for $AA$ is $1 - 1 = 0$ (no selection against this genotype); the selection coefficient ($s$) for $Aa$ is $1 - 0.8 = 0.2$ (this indicates that the $Aa$ genotype has 20% reduction in fitness compared to the $AA$ genotype).

 For example, the lactose-tolerant allele spread from very low frequencies to high frequencies in less than 9000 years since farming with an estimated selection coefficient of 0.09-0.19 for a Scandinavian population.
 Though this selection coefficient might seem like a very small number, over evolutionary time, the favored alleles accumulate in the population and become more and more common, potentially reaching fixation.